 The map $\Phi$ from $\Orig_\Pi(X)$ to the set of integer points $C(\Z)$ can be easily defined using induced vertex blocks.
 A typical element of $\Orig_\Pi(X)$ consists of a morphism $\phi:Y\to X$ and a compatible essential origami $\Omega$.
 Now $\Phi$ counts the number of vertices of the folded representative $\bar{Y}$ for which the induced vertex block is of each isomorphism type.
 More precisely, $\Phi$ sends the given element to the vector $(t_\beta)$, where

 The proof of Theorem \ref{thm: Rational cone} is now tedious but routine.

-\begin{proof}[Proof of Theorem \ref{thm: Rational cone}] We need to check that the image $\Phi$ satisfies the gluing equations, that $\Phi$ is surjective, and that the each vector has only finitely many isomorphism types in its preimage under $\Phi$.
+\begin{proof}[Proof of Theorem \ref{thm: Rational cone}] We need to check that the image of $\Phi$ satisfies the gluing equations, that $\Phi$ is surjective, and that each vector has only finitely many isomorphism types in its preimage under $\Phi$.

 To see that $\Phi$ satisfies the gluing equations, consider an edge $e$ of $\bar{Y}$, let $\bar{u}=\iota(e)$ and let $\bar{v}=\tau(e)$.
 By construction, the opposite block of $\gamma_{\beta(\bar{u})}(e)$ is precisely $\gamma_{\beta(\bar{v})}(\opp{e})$.
 Thus, there is a bijection between the set of vertices of $\bar{Y}$ whose vertex block induces a given edge block $\gamma$ and the set of vertices of $\bar{Y}$ whose vertex block induces the opposite edge block $\opp{\gamma}$.
 From this, it follows that the image of $\Phi$ satisfies the gluing equations.